anuragphadke19/blog_kit/README.md

 + Use Kaminari instead of will_paginate for pagination
 + Use Devise for authentication (use authenticate_user! instead of require_user)
++ Fixed a bunch of stuff for image upload and the tag link

 Coming Soon: